rottytooth/Olympus/readme.md

 # Olympus

-A programming language whose virtual machine is Olympos.
+A programming language whose virtual machine is Olympus.
 Instead of registers, we have a set of gods, each of which will do specific things for us if we ask them in the right way.
 Here is a Hello, World program:

 ## CONCEPT

+We command machines as if they were are servants, and yet they often do not do what we want.
+Olympus is a new programming language which better reflects the actual power dynamic of programmer and machine.

-When we bark orders at digital assistants, it does not bring out the best in us.
-We become masters with a somewhat humanized, subservient, usually female service worker we can yell petty commands at it.
-Were we to build code by commanding a digital assistant, it would make things even worse, given the "complete and unambiguous explanation" required in code; the micro-managing necessary enhances the sense of condescension.
+When we bark orders at digital assistants (our Alexas and Siris), it does not bring out the best in us.
+We become masters to insolent machines that continually misunderstand us; they are personified, usually as female service workers, which makes our position as masters all the more uncomfortable.
+Were we to write code in this way, it would make things even worse, given the "complete and unambiguous explanation" required in code; the micro-managing necessary enhances the sense of condescension.

 But what if we reversed that power dynamic?
 When we pray, we also make requests-- often equally petty -- only we do so with great solemnity and respect.
 The language Hellenic adopts this approach.
 To avoid any sense of micromanaging the gods, we make requests in small pieces, each accompnied with appropriate praise.